Neurological Rehabilitation Outpatients

 Our specialist neurological rehabilitation service offers a variety of holistic, patient-focused assessments recommendations and goal-orientated rehabilitation for people who experience difficulties managing life as a result of a neurological illness or life-changing injury.

-Our specialist team of physiotherapists, occupational therapists and speech and language therapists provides high quality assessment and evidence-based treatment for patients who need neurological rehabilitation for conditions including:
+Our team consists of Physiotherapists, Occupational Therapists a Speech and Language therapist & a Cognitive Behavioural Therapist as well as a rehabilitation support worker.
+We provide high quality assessment and evidence-based treatment for patients who need neurological rehabilitation for any diagnosed neurological conditions including:

 - Multiple Sclerosis